Let’s be honest. We all know there are a lot of things about modern life that are not good for our health.

 We think that the best ergonomic mouse for most home offices is the Peripheral Logix Oystermouse.

 The humble mouse is also a major ergonomic issue in the office.
-The traditional mouse requires us to move our wrist in an unnatural side-to-side motion in order to adjust the cursor on the screen.
+The traditional mouse requires us to move our wrists in an unnatural side-to-side motion in order to adjust the cursor on the screen.
 With long-term use, this causes excessive strain on the wrist, and it is one of the leading causes of carpal tunnel syndrome.

 This is why there is now a craze for vertical mice that you use holding your hand on the side.
-You then move the mouse from the elbow, and you use a more natural up and down motion of the wrists rather than side to side.
+You then move the mouse from the elbow, and you use a more natural up-and-down motion of the wrists rather than side to side.

 A good ergonomic mouse will also have sensitive buttons in the right position that are easy to click and are responsive to help you get your cursor where you want it the first time.
 Picking up your mouse and banging it on your desk in frustration isn’t good for you or your mouse.